Re-Volt-America/rva_tracks/levels/stadvolt/[read_me].txt

 Dropwater effect taken from Spa-Volt 2 by Kiwi

-You can reuse any of the 3D models for your own purposes but don't forget to mention the original author
+DISCLAIMER: You can reuse any of the 3D models for your own purposes but don't forget to mention the original author

 ;====================================